xiongyichun/scTPA/README.md

 ### Usage
 ##### Example
 `
-Rscript src/scTPA.R -f example/scRNA_UMI_count.csv --cellType example/cell_type.csv --idType symbol --normalize none --min_cells 3 --min_features 200 --species homo --imputation TRUE --data_type count --pathway_database c2.kegg --topo FALSE --user_pathway NULL --para_size 3 --pas_method pagoda2 --cluster_method seurat --seurat_resolution 0.5 --seurat_dims 15 --k_cluster 5 --min_pts 3 --dims 20 --marker_method wilcox --logFC_thre 0.25 --min_pct 0.1 -o test/test_output
+Rscript src/scTPA.R -f example/scRNA_UMI_count.csv --cellType example/cell_type.csv --species homo --data_type count -o test/test_output
 `
 Once the program has run successfully, a series of results files and folders will appear in the results folder.
 The results can be found at the directory **test/test_output**,  The file organization is as follows: